sarasiddiquie/git-basics/README.md

 We are working on some feautures and will be adding them shortly in future:

--> Feedback
+ * Feedback
--> Test Portal
+ * Quick doubt clearance
--> Common Class Server
+ * Common Class Server
--> Efficient Mobile Application
+ * Efficient Mobile Application
--> Other feautures to make management even more easy
+ * Other feautures to make management even more easy

 ## Contributing